ismaelvbrack/designNmix4droneSurveys/README.md

 To reproduce the results from raw simulation results, download them from zenodo (XXX Mb).
-Otherwise, you can reproduce starting from processed simulation results (cleaned and extracted available here) directly from this repo.
+Otherwise, reproduce starting from processed simulation results (cleaned and extracted, available here) directly from this repo.

 **Manual download [here](http..) and paste in `~/data/raw_simul_resu`**